-The month of March is a pleasant time to visit Taiwan.
+The month of March is one of the most popular months to visit Taiwan.
 Everyone is back to work after the Lunar New Year holiday and there are no national holidays in Taiwan in March to disrupt your travel plans.

-See how March compares to other months of the year in my guide to the best season to visit Taiwan, or find answers to these frequently-asked-questions about Taiwan.
+See how March compares to other months of the year in Taiwan weather guide, learn about the best season to visit Taiwan, and find answers to these frequently-asked-questions about Taiwan.

 Taipei in March: Best Things to Do